 And though what I’m about to share may sound controversial, I have also come across cases where clients are super empathetic and have been experiencing symptoms of depression, not realizing that the depression was actually not he/her own, but rather negative emotions transferred from another person then absorbed in my client’s energy field, exhibiting similar signs of depression.
 It is possible to remove those energy blockages completely through a few Intuitive Healing sessions.
 The difference made post-sessions for clients with such issues is completely night and day.
 From gloomy, exhausted, even lifeless to energetic, brighter, and in some cases, optimistic again.
 This may not be the case for everyone, but for those who are experiencing depression through energy transfer, it is possible to see positive changes more quickly.

 For some people with depression, getting out of bed can be a difficult thing to do alone, so meeting for an in-person healing session may sound overwhelming.
-However, in those cases, Distant Reiki or Distant Intuitive Healing sessions are popular and very feasible options where you’re able to receive the benefits of energy healing remotely from the comfort of your own home.
-I often facilitate distant healing sessions for clients all over Asia, in the US, UK, Australia, Europe, and South America.
-You can learn more about how distant energy healing sessions work here.
-Both Distant Reiki and Distant Intuitive Healing sessions work in the same way.
+However, in those cases, Distance Reiki or Distance Intuitive Healing sessions are popular and very feasible options where you’re able to receive the benefits of energy healing remotely from the comfort of your own home.
+I often facilitate Distance healing sessions for clients all over Asia, in the US, UK, Australia, Europe, and South America.
+You can learn more about how Distance energy healing sessions work here.
+Both Distance Reiki and Distance Intuitive Healing sessions work in the same way.

-You can learn about in-person or Distant Reiki and Intuitive Healing sessions here, a wonderful option for anyone living anywhere in the world, making this popular form of self-care much more readily accessible.
+You can learn about in-person or Distance Reiki and Intuitive Healing sessions here, a wonderful option for anyone living anywhere in the world, making this popular form of self-care much more readily accessible.

 If you or anyone you know may be experiencing depression, please know that there are many resources, supportive tools, and people who can help you!